-Interim relief is available before the Circuit Court in respect of all incidences of penalisation (typically within 21 days of its occurrence) and will not be confined to instances of dismissal.
+• Interim relief will be available before the Circuit Court in respect of all incidences of penalisation (typically within 21 days of its occurrence) and will not be confined to instances of dismissal.

-The burden of proof in penalisation proceedings is on the employer to prove that the act or omission concerned was based on duly justified grounds unrelated to the making of any protected disclosure.
-Employers ideally should be assiduous with record-keeping, and documenting their rationales for any decisions, so that any allegation of penalisation by a worker who has made a report can be disproved.

-Compensation for penalisation can be reduced by up to 25 per cent where the reporting person knowingly reported false information or where the investigation of the relevant wrongdoing was not the main motivation for making the disclosure.

-A person who suffers damage resulting from a report in which the reporting person knowingly reported false information, has a right of action in tort against the reporting person.

-Numerous new offences are contained within the Act including, significantly, hindering or attempting to hinder a worker in making a report; penalising or threatening penalisation (including to related persons or entities); bringing vexatious proceedings; breaching the duty of confidentiality to reporting persons; and failing to establish, maintain and operate internal reporting channels.
-Such offences, for which, crucially, directors, managers, secretaries and other officers may also in certain instances be liable to be prosecuted, may attract significant fines of up to €250,000 and terms of imprisonment of up to two years.
-Reporting persons may also take civil action against those personally responsible for any penalisation or detriment.

-It will also be an offence for a worker to make a report containing any information that they know to be false.
+- The burden of proof in penalisation or detriment proceedings will be on the employer to prove that the act or omission concerned was based on duly justified grounds unrelated to the making of any protected disclosure. - Compensation for penalisation can be reduced by up to 25 per cent where the reporting person knowingly reported false information or where the investigation of the relevant wrongdoing was not the main motivation for making the disclosure. - A person who suffers damage resulting from a report in which the reporting person knowingly reported false information, has a right of action in tort against the reporting person. - Numerous new offences are contained within the Act including, significantly, hindering or attempting to hinder a worker in making a report; penalising or threatening penalisation (including to related persons or entities); bringing vexatious proceedings; breaching the duty of confidentiality to reporting persons; and failing to establish, maintain and operate internal reporting channels.
+Such offences, for which directors, managers, secretaries and other officers may also in certain instances be liable to be prosecuted, may attract significant fines of up to €250,000 and terms of imprisonment of up to two years. - It will also be an offence for a worker to make a report containing any information that they know to be false.